adamhope/sms-voting-game/README.md

 #TODOs

 ## MVP
+- Leader board on the dashboard page should only show the top 10!
 - Style leaderboard (at least when it's displayed on the dashboard page)
 - Make the leaderboard and network-graph switch places every few seconds with a nice transition
 - Document text messages the game sends and when/why (so we can run them by Olivia)